Board Game Data Explorer

 The game trends tab allows a user to select single or multiple categories, mechanics, or publishers.
 The app then generates graphs showing user ratings and an annual count of games matching that criteria vs published year.

 For example, if I am interested in exploring Horror and Space Exploration Games I could select these categories in the game trends tab.
-I also select to only show games with more than 2,000 user ratings.
+I also select games with more than 2,000 user ratings.

 Top 10 Games